Avanade/CoreEx/src/CoreEx.EntityFrameworkCore/README.md

 Queried entities are not tracked by default; internally uses [`AsNoTracking`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.asnotracking); this behaviour can be overridden using [`EfDbArgs.QueryNoTracking`](./EfDbArgs.cs).

-Note: a consumer should also consider using [`IgnoreAutoIncludes`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.ignoreautoincludes) to exclude related data, where not required, to improved query performance.
+Note: a consumer should also consider using [`IgnoreAutoIncludes`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.ignoreautoincludes) to exclude related data, where not required, to improve query performance.

 The following methods provide additional capabilities.